“We found that BrisDoc provided a service that is safe, effective, caring, responsive to people’s needs, and that the service was well led.”

-- A GP Out of Hours Service – for urgent care when your regular surgery is closed.
+- A Integrated Urgent Care Service – for urgent care when your regular surgery is closed.

 - Acute GP Teams at the Bristol Royal Infirmary and Southmead Hospital work within the Ambulatory Care Team to assess, diagnose and identify the most appropriate care pathway for the patient, providing day assessment and medical care, giving patients more options to be managed without being admitted into hospital.

 - Broadmead Medical Centre – our city centre, extended hours GP Practice and Walk-in service.